SCHOOLS BY STATE

 Employment Trends and Career Areas for Forensic Psychologists in Pennsylvania

 The employment outlook for those who are in the field is quite good.
-Nationwide, the expected growth rate in this field is to be as much as 15% in the next four or five years.
+Nationwide, the expected growth rate in this field is to be as much as 10% by 2024.
 This is good news to anyone who is pursuing a doctorate now.

 Forensic psychologists can work in many capacities.
 It’s possible to work with the courts and lawyers to evaluate defendants that are going to trial.
 Specialists will be able to work with the law enforcement agencies providing consulting and profiles to help locate suspects as well.
 Teaching and research positions are often available as well.